jcazevedo/jcazevedo.net/posts/_posts/2022-09-08-migrating-this-website-to-aws.md

 ---
 layout: post
-title: Migrating this Website to AWS
+title: Migrating This Website to AWS
 date: 2022-09-08 00:47 +0100
 ---
-# Migrating this Website to AWS
+# Migrating This Website to AWS

 I've decided to migrate this website from [DreamHost][dreamhost] to [Amazon Web Services][aws].
 The main driver for this is costs.
 This is a static website